jbailey2705/MechaCar_Statistical_Analysis/README.md

 From the data above we can see that:

--- The vehicle length, and vehicle ground clearance are statistically likely to provide non-random amounts of variance to the model.
-That is to say, the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.
-Conversely, the vehicle weight, spoiler angle, and All Wheel Drive (AWD) have p-Values that indicate a random amount of variance with the dataset.
+- The vehicle length, and ground clearance are likely to provide non-random amounts of variance to the model.
+That is, the vehicle length and ground clearance have a significant impact on miles per gallon on the prototype.
+The _**vehicle weight**_, _**spoiler angle**_, and _**All Wheel Drive**_ (AWD) have p-Values that show to have random amounts of variance with the dataset presented
+- `P-Value: 5.35e-11`, is much smaller than the assumed level of 0.05%.
+This indicates there is enough evidence to reject our null hypothesis, which indcates that the slope on this linear model is not zero.
+- The linear model has a r-squared value of **0.7149**, approximately 71% of all mpg predictions will be determined by this model.
+The multiple regression model does predict mpg of MechaCar prototypes effectively.